TomasBoda/agent-lang/thesis.md

 One improvement in optimizing the performance of this implementation is to use threads.
 The runtime module could integrate a multi-threading mechanism, where each portion of the agents is evaluated in its own thread.
 In this way, the computations could run in parallel, optimizing the overall performance and speed of the simulation.

 #### 8.2.2 Extended Core Functionality
 At the current state of AgentLang's development, it provides the minimal set of essential functions and language constructs to be capable of modeling a wide range of simulations.
 However, this set of supported functionalities is not sufficient for more complex economical or organisational simulations.
 These types of simulation require non-trivial complex mathematical calculations and data types.
-There are numerous aspects in which AgentLang can be extended of new functionality, described in the following sections.
+There are numerous aspects in which AgentLang can be extended of new functionality, described in the following chapters.

 ##### 8.2.2.1 User-defined Functions
 The most important language constructs AgentLang currently lacks are user-defined parameterised functions.
 In many cases, the user needs to perform the same calculations but on different sets of data.
 This is a typical use case of reusable code blocks with a custom set of parameters.
 Such functionality is especially important in economical or market simulations, where mathemtacis play a huge role.
 Therefore, a possible improvement to the AgentLang language would be a new `void` statement, which would allow for parameterised multi-line code blocks with return values, aiming to endorse code reusability across agents.

 ##### 8.2.2.2 Wider Core Library
-Moreover, the core library of AgentLang's built-in set of functions is very stripped.
+Moreover, the core library of AgentLang's built-in set of functions is stripped.
 It consists of the essentual mathematical functions to provide the necessary tools to perform calculations upon agents.
 Moreover, it has the necessary set of agent manipulation functions to provide agent interaction capabilities across different agent models.
 However, more complex calculations need to be done manually, resulting in bigger code base and thus slower performance.
 Therefore, a possible improvement to the AgentLang core library would be a new set of functions capable of handling frequently used and needed calculations internally, without the need to introduce multiple helper properties and to overburden the runtime module with further calculations.

 ## Conclusion
 The main goal of AgentLang stated at the beginning of the thesis was to introduce a framework which provides a new approach to the agent-based modeling technique.
-Let us revisit the primary goals of AgentLang outlined in section 2.3.
+Let us revisit the primary goals of AgentLang outlined in chapter 2.3.

 1. provide a unified, balanced language with simple and straightforward syntax and structure
 2. offer only the necessary, essential core library of features
 3. allow for an alternative way of simulation modeling using a familiar approach in form of spreadsheet representation

 First and foremost, the language simplicity was achieved by the straightforward structure of the language that aligns with the way humans tend to think about agent-based models.
 This was achieved by limiting the language to only the necessary declarations of agents, properties and global variables.
 The set of the language's syntactical constructs is also stripped down to the essential minimum necessary to be capable of modeling almost any simulation.
 Moreover, the core library provides all the fundamental mathematical and agent manipulation and interaction functions with self-explanatory names and natural usage.
 Last but not least, the spreadsheet interface built on top of the interpreter provides an easy and elegant way to modify the agent models and values of individual runtime agent instances.
-Although the AgentLang framework is very limited at its current state of development, it is built in a way to be extensible to future work and improvements, allowing for the possibility to become fully-usable agent-based modeling language.
+Although the AgentLang framework is limited at its current state of development, it is built in a way to be extensible to future work and improvements, allowing for the possibility to become fully-usable agent-based modeling language.

 ## Bibliography
 [1.
 Eric Bonabeau - Agent-based modeling: Methods and techniques for simulating human systems](https://www.pnas.org/doi/10.1073/pnas.082080899) \